conda-forge/libusb-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libusb` can be installed with:
+Once the `conda-forge` channel has been enabled, `libusb, libusb-cos6` can be installed with:

 ```
-conda install libusb
+conda install libusb libusb-cos6
 ```

 It is possible to list all of the versions of `libusb` available on your platform with: